Berserker66/omnitool/translation.md

 -------------------
 On Github, grab the language file from [the list of languages](https://github.com/Berserker66/omnitool/tree/master/Language), save it as custom.py in your Omnitool installation.
-As long as there is a custom.py in the Omnitool root directory, it'll always use that as language.
+As long as there is a `custom.py` in the Omnitool root directory, it will always use that language.

-Now you can update this file, view the effect by launching Omnitool and iterate until you're satisfied.
+Now you can update this file and view the results by launching Omnitool.
+Iterate until you are satisfied.

-When sending it in, do so as an updated languagename.py in the Languages folder through a pull request, do not send it in as custom.py.
+To submit your update, make a pull request with your updated file.
+Please name it appropriately for the language and do not leave it as `custom.py`.

 Adding a Language
 -----------------
-You should start by taking the [english.py](https://github.com/Berserker66/omnitool/blob/master/Language/english.py) file, it is usually the most up to date. save it as custom.py in your Omnitool installation and switch english for the new language.
+You should start by taking the [english.py](https://github.com/Berserker66/omnitool/blob/master/Language/english.py) file, it is usually the most up to date.

+Save it as `custom.py` in your Omnitool installation and edit the English phrases into your language.

-Unfortunately the GUI system cannot render the full range of unicode, so please test if any special characters actually work.
+Unfortunately the GUI system cannot render the full range of unicode so please test if any special characters actually work.

-Otherwise proceed as in updating a language.
+Otherwise, proceed as in updating a language.

 Other
 -----